 Gallery: Jaimee Newman

 Jaimee Newman’s work has been successfully exhibited nationwide in contemporary galleries, hotels, restaurants, and has been commissioned by many high-end residential home owners.
 She holds a BFA in Illustration from The School of Visual Arts in New York City and Certification to teach Art in New Jersey.
 Some of her clients and gallery showings include the permanent collection of NYLO Hotels, The Society of Illustrators, The Magic Gardens, The James Oliver Gallery, and The Ice Box Gallery in Philadelphia.
 Her teaching practice has brought her to schools in New York City, New Jersey, and Philadelphia with nothing short of rewarding and fulfilling experiences.
-Jaimee's work is featured in Issue 10 of Glassworks Magazine.
+Newman's work is featured in Issue 10 of Glassworks.

 Gallery: Allen Forrest

 Born in Canada and bred in the U.S., Allen Forrest has worked in many mediums: computer graphics, theater, digital music, film, video, drawing and painting.
 He studied acting in the Columbia Pictures Talent Program in Los Angeles and digital media in art and design at Bellevue College.
 He is the winner of the Leslie Jacoby Honor for Art at San Jose State University’s Reed Magazine and his Bel Red painting series is part of the Bellevue College Foundation’s permanent art collection.
 He currently works in Vancouver, Canada, as a graphic artist and painter.
-Allen's work is featured in Issue 10 of Glassworks Magazine.
+Forrest's work is featured in Issue 10 of Glassworks.